 What does it take to build one of the world’s most sustainable distilleries?
 Ask Carbondale’s Connie Baker.

 On a whim, the former contractor went to distilling school where she fell in love with making vodka, discovering that, “it can be made from almost anything.”
-She spent the next four years creating mashes and developing recipes that would become the cornerstone of Marble Distilling Co. & The Distillery Inn (MDC), a Carbondale, Colorado-based business that she co-founded with friends and family in 2015.
+She spent the next four years creating mashes and developing recipes that would become the cornerstone of Marble Distilling Co. & The Distillery Inn (MDC), a Carbondale, Colorado-based business, and world’s first net-zero distillery, that she co-founded with friends and family in 2015.

 Along the way, she also unearthed a dirty secret about the industry: most distilleries flush unthinkable amounts of resources — hot water and compostable mash — down the drain.
 She knew there had to be a better way.